Send the link below via email or IMCopy

 To achieve such effects, most realists prefer the commonplace and everyday subject matter, represented in minute detail, over rarer aspects of life—but they must render their materials in ways that make them seem to their readers the very stuff of ordinary experience.

-mode of fiction that was developed by a school of writers in accordance with a particular philosophical thesis.
+it is a mode of fiction that was developed by a school of writers in accordance with a particular philosophical thesis.

 This thesis, a product of post-Darwinian biology in the nineteenth century,